What is a managed fund?

-Managed funds, also known as mutual funds, are not the popular choice for ASX investors as they once were.
-With the rise of popular alternatives like exchange-traded funds (ETFs) and listed investment trusts (LITs), many investors have left the managed fund on the side of the road.
+Managed funds, also known as 'mutual funds', are not as popular with investors as they used to be.
+With the rise of alternatives like exchange-traded funds (ETFs), listed investment trusts (LITs), and listed investment companies (LICs), many investors have forgotten about the humble old managed fund.

-So what is a managed fund, and do these investment vehicles still have a place in a modern portfolio?
+So, what exactly is a managed fund, and do these investment vehicles still have a place in a modern portfolio?

 Advantages of a managed fund

 Managed funds are among the oldest investment vehicles around, far pre-dating exchange-traded funds (ETFs).
 The appeal of a managed fund is relatively simple.

 Firstly, it enables investors to pool their capital with other investors to invest in assets that may otherwise be out of their financial reach, such as property, mortgage-backed securities, or corporate or government bonds.

 Secondly, it provides an easy way for investors to invest in shares or other assets without personally managing their investments.
 If you have money to invest but don't know anything about investing, managed funds are an easy option.